SaakshiMunot/SaakshiMunot.github.io/DEPLOYMENT_GUIDE.md

 1. **Connect your repository to Vercel:**
    - Go to [vercel.com](https://vercel.com)
    - Import your GitHub repository
-   - Choose "Other" framework preset (since we're only using API routes)
+   - Choose "Next.js" framework preset
+   - **Important**: Do NOT set any build command override - let Vercel use the default

 2. **Configure Environment Variables in Vercel:**
    - Go to your project settings in Vercel
    - Add environment variable:
      - `OPENAI_API_KEY`: Your OpenAI API key
+   - **Do NOT set BUILD_MODE** - leave it unset for Vercel

 3. **Deploy:**
-   - Vercel will automatically deploy your API routes
+   - Vercel will automatically deploy with full Next.js functionality (including API routes)
    - Note down your Vercel deployment URL (e.g., `https://your-project.vercel.app`)

 ### 2. Configure GitHub Repository Variables